alphagov/inside-government-admin-guide/your-account/forgot-your-password.md

 There is a simple passphrase reset request on the login screen.
 It is also useful if you can't find your welcome email and want to get started.

-* Go to the Preview (practice/mock-ups) or Production (live) environment, depending on which one you’ve forgotten the password for.
+* Go to the Preview (practice/mock-ups) or Production (live) environment, depending on which one you’ve forgotten the passphrase for.

    * [https://signon.preview.alphagov.co.uk](https://signon.preview.alphagov.co.uk)
    * [https://signon.production.alphagov.co.uk](https://signon.production.alphagov.co.uk)